muhammadqas3044/school-management-api/README.md

 # 🏫 School Management API (FastAPI)

 A simple **School Management API** built using **FastAPI**.
-This project demonstrates basic CRUD operations for students and their results using **dictionary-based storage** (no database required).
+This project demonstrates basic CRUD operations for students and their results using **dictionary based storage** (no database required).

 ---